greyhamwoohoo/test-dotnet-core-api-3/README.md

 # test-dotnet-core-api-3
-Bare-bones .Net Core 3.1 API with boot strapped minimalistic test projects... a reference, because I get tired of implementing this again and again :-)
+Bare-bones .Net Core 3.1 API with boot strapped minimalistic test projects... a reference, because I get tired of implementing this and hunting for snippets again and again :-)

-## Work In Progress!
-TO COME: Reporting, Docker Container Testing in Build Pipeline

 ## Example
-The API service consists of a few controllers (authorized, anonymous, implicit) and an IProduct/IProductRepository implementation that can be overridden in the mock.
+The API service consists of a few controllers (authorized, anonymous, implicit) and an IProduct/IProductRepository implementation that can be overridden in the Acceptance Tests mock.

+YAML Pipeline will run all categories of tests (from projects using dotnet test; and DLLs using dotnet vstest) and publish separate results for each.

+YAML Pipeline will build a container, start it and run Acceptance Tests against the API hosted in the container.

 ## Build Pipelines
 There are three YAML Builds included under the azure-devops folder: